maxdame/revtracker_flask/README.md

     - DEBIT: Accounts Receivable: 120
     - CREDIT: Deferred Revenue: 120

-This entry increases accounts receivable, indicating the customer has a balance due, while also increased the balance of deferred revenue, which is now $120.
+This entry increases accounts receivable, indicating the customer has a balance due, while also increasing the balance of deferred revenue, which is now $120.
 No revenue has been recognized yet.
 At the end of the month, an accountant will then make a journal entry to properly recognize only $10 of annual subscription's revenue.

     - Monthly Revenue Journal Entry:
     - DEBIT: Deferred Revenue: 10